arun477/beifong/readme.md

 ### Local Network Access

-Make Beifong available to other devices on your network:
+Beifong is available in local mode

 ```bash
 # Start the backend with network access